 (STEP) Program, combining enhanced enforcement with public education and media relations of that enforcement.
-The program provides overtime funding in the form of high visibility saturations specifically for DWI periods of the TZD Enforcement program - four weekends in December and the Labor Day crackdown in conjunction with the national effort.
-Grants are awarded in a competitive process with eligibility restricted to those over-represented in crashes or in one of the 25 counties with the highest number of traffic deaths.
+The program provides overtime funding in the form of high visibility saturations specifically for DWI periods of the TZD Enforcement program - four weekends in December and the Labor Day crackdown in conjunction

 Saturations will occur at least monthly in the 25 counties with the highest number of alcohol-related deaths and serious injuries.
 During the warmer weather months, when impaired driving deaths increase, the saturations will occur more than once per month.
-In order of the deadliest, the counties are Hennepin, Ramsey, Saint Louis, Anoka, Dakota, Olmsted, Washington, Stearns, Wright, Sherburne, Becker, Meeker, Otter Tail, Rice, Hubbard, Itasca, Crow Wing, Mille Lacs, Morrison, Beltrami, Pine, Carver, Cass, Chisago, Benton.
-All saturations include participation by state, county, and local agencies; this project does not fund the state participation (see project 14-03-06 for the Minnesota State Patrol's participation).
+In order of the deadliest, the counties are Hennepin, Anoka, Ramsey, St. Louis, Dakota, Stearns, Otter Tail, Olmsted, Itasca, Scott, Washington, Wright, Crow Wing, Beltrami, Benton, Cass, Blue Earth, Meeker, Sherburne, Becker, Mille Lacs, Clay, Morrison, Carlton, Pine.
+All saturations include participation by state, county, and local agencies; this project does not fund the state participation (see project 15-03-06 for the Minnesota State Patrol's participation).